iitc-project/ingress-intel-total-conversion/USERGUIDE.md

 Map Status / Updates
 --------------------

 It shows if there are currently operations pending.
 This includes chat updates as well as map data requests.
 Updates happen every 45s to 90s, depending on how far zoomed in you are.
-The more you zoom in, the faster the updates are.
+Zoom in closer for faster updates.

 It also shows which portals are being loaded/shown.
 Zoom in to see lower level portals.
 This is a limit of the server and not IITC.
 Portals levels that cannot be shown are also striked through in the layer chooser.